"...if we be honest with ourselves,

 The following is a short list of what I regard as “the red pill” books.

-These are "big picture" books that explain the ideas, values, and events that have shaped much of the modern world.
-They explain what we got right and where we went wrong (and some offer steps to be taken to correct the mistakes).
+Many of them are "big picture" books that explain the ideas, values, and events that have shaped much of the modern world.
+Some of them explain what we got right and where we went wrong (and some offer steps to be taken to correct the mistakes).

 The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure by Jonathan Haidt and Greg Lukianoff.
 This book explains what is good about the social justice movement, but it also shows where the movement has gone wrong.
 Clear thinking and the freedom to express those thoughts are essential for people to be free.
 The following is a quote from the book: